Abs-Shagor/OOP-x-Python/README.md

 ### 6. What is Inheritance?
 Explain the type of Inheritance.
 - Inheritance is a technique which allows a child class to use the properties and methods of its parent class.
-- Single Inheritance: The child class inherits only one parent.
+- **Single Inheritance:** The child class inherits only one parent.
-- Multiple Inheritance:The child class inherits multiple parents.
+- **Multiple Inheritance:** The child class inherits multiple parents.
-- Multilevel Inheritance: A child inherits from a parent, which itself inherits from another parent.
+- **Multilevel Inheritance:** A child inherits from a parent, which itself inherits from another parent.
-- Hierarchical Inheritance: Multiple children inherit from one parent.
+- **Hierarchical Inheritance:** Multiple children inherit from one parent.
-- Hybrid Inheritance: Combination of two or more types of inheritance.
+- **Hybrid Inheritance:** Combination of two or more types of inheritance.

 ### 7. What is Polymorphism?
 Explain its type.
 - The word Polymorphism means "many forms" and it refers to the ability of methods/functions with the same name that can be executed on many forms.
 For example: the len function of python is also a polymorphic function as we know that through the  len function we can find the length of different datatypes like: size of  list, string, set etc.

 There are 2 type of polymorphism:
-- Run-time polymorphism: method overriding is a runtime polymorphism.
+- **Run-time polymorphism:** method overriding is a runtime polymorphism.
-- Compile-time polymorphism: method overloading is a compile-time polymorphism.
+- **Compile-time polymorphism:** method overloading is a compile-time polymorphism.

-- Compile-time: The time when the code is translated into machine language by the compiler.
+- **Compile-time:** The time when the code is translated into machine language by the compiler.
-- Run-time: When the code is running.
+- **Run-time:** When the code is running.
 - When we write code and execute it.
 The compiler translates it into machine language first then the code runs.
 For this reason, those codes which are executed in compile-time are fast or executed first.
 Then the run-time code.

 ### 8. What is Abstraction?
 Abstract class?
 Abstract method?
 Can an abstract class have a constructor?
 Can we instantiate abstract class?
 What is the super() keyword used for?
 Difference between Abstract class and interface.
 - Abstraction hides implementation details and shows only what is needed.
 - An Abstract method is a function which is empty or not implemented yet.
 - An Abstract class is a class which has at least one abstract method.
 The abstract class forces  all of its child classes to implement this empty method.If the child class implements the abstract method they can use the properties and methods of the abstract class.